dennisprangle/dennisprangle.github.io/_drafts/hmms.md

 + \sum_{t=1}^{T-1} E_{X_t, X_{t+1} | y_{1:t}, \theta}[\nabla \log m(X_t, X_{t+1})]
 + \sum_{t=1}^T E_{X_t | y_{1:t}, \theta}[\nabla \log g_t(y_t|X_t, y_{1:t-1})]
 $$
+WHICH IS ACTUALLY VERY SIMILAR TO THE E-M ALGORITHM!
 So we can get an expression for $\nabla \ell(\theta)$ if we can work output marginal and bivariate posteriors of the states.
 This can be done by the **forward-backward algorithm** described in the following sections.